Circom language tutorial with circomlib walkthrough

 It is an exercise for the reader to compare the size of the output R1CS of the hash functions.
 Bear in mind some of the functions take the number of “rounds” as a parameter, which will naturally increase the size of the circuit.

-Zk friendly hash functions are a sizable topic that are best suited to have their own discussion, so we defer this to a future article.
+ZK friendly hash functions are a sizable topic that are best suited to have their own discussion, so we defer this to a future article.

 What about the rest?